 The US non-farm payrolls report is one of the most eagerly-awaited economic events worldwide – find out more below.

-December's report showed that 155,000 jobs were added in November, which was well below the forecast 200,000.
-This compares to a revised 237,000 jobs added in October.
+October's report showed that 661,000 jobs were added in September, below the forecast 850,000 jobs.
+This compares to a revised 1.48m jobs added in August.